SEOdotext/wpcontentai/README.md

 - The `website_content` table has an `is_primary` boolean column (default: false)
 - A database trigger ensures only one content item per website can be marked as primary
 - The SQL script to add this feature is available in `add_is_primary_column.sql`

+## Key Content System

+### What is Key Content?
+Key content represents the most important, high-quality pages on your website.
+These pages serve as:
+- Foundation for your website's content strategy
+- Examples of your ideal content style and structure
+- Reference material for AI-generated content

+### How It Works

+1. **Marking Key Content**
+   - In the content manager, mark your best pages as key content
+   - These should be well-written, comprehensive pages that represent your desired content quality

+2. **Updating Key Content**
+   When you click "Update Key Content", the system:
+   - Extracts and analyzes the writing style, tone, and structure from your key pages
+   - Identifies patterns in content organization, vocabulary, and formatting
+   - Creates a content profile that will guide future content generation

+3. **Content Generation**
+   The analyzed key content influences new content by:
+   - Matching the writing style and tone
+   - Following similar content structure patterns
+   - Maintaining consistent terminology and industry-specific language
+   - Ensuring new content aligns with your established content quality

+### Best Practices

+- Choose 3-5 pages as key content
+- Select content that best represents your desired style and quality
+- Update key content regularly to maintain freshness
+- Ensure key pages cover your main topics or services

+### Tips for Selecting Key Content

+1. Look for pages that:
+   - Are comprehensive and well-written
+   - Represent your brand voice accurately
+   - Cover core topics in your niche
+   - Have performed well with your audience

+2. Common types of key content:
+   - Detailed guides or tutorials
+   - Core service/product pages
+   - Key industry resources
+   - Foundational topic overviews

 ## Setup